nvoynov/punch_orders/app/rack2/pipeline.md

 - **Transformer** Accepts input, optionally performs a transformation on some or all of the data, then forwards it to the outbound pipe.
 Functional advocates will recognize this feature as map.
 - **Tester** Accepts input, tests one or more criteria, then optionally produces output, based on the test.
 Functional programmers will recognize this as similar to reduce.
 - **Consumer** The termination point for the pipeline flow.
 Consumers sometimes persist the final result of the pipeline process to a database, or they may display the final results on a user interface screen.

-# Face

-`face.rb` actually does a lot of work.
-It accepts requests, locates and calls domain service, present the service call result.
-But maybe it should be redesigned into filters that do just one thing - accept, locate, call, present?

-In case of RabbitMQ "respond" to queue might be added.

-Rack Middleware is rather for HTTP, not for locate, call, present.
-But "controller" should be certainly split into call domain service, present result